PrLayton/GECCO-2016/README.md

-# Nameless Game
+# Gecco 2016 - Funny creatures in ocean

-2016 school project
+Simulating a kind of life with genetic algorithms